 If we consider one-parametric families of systems, then appearance of systems with two comparable constants may be unavoidable.
-On a continuous way $k_i(s)$ from one system with well separated constants to another such system constants may coincide: such a point s that $k_i(s) = k_j(s)$ may exist, and this existence may be stable, that is, such a point persists under continuous perturbations.
+Let us imagine a continuous path $k_i(s)$ ($s \in [0, 1]$, s is a parameter along the path) in the space of systems, which goes from one system with well-separated constants (s = 0) to another such system (s = 1).
+On this path $k_i(s)$ such a point s that $k_i(s) = k_j(s)$ may exist, and this existence may be stable, that is, such a point persists under continuous perturbations.
+This means that on a path there may be points where not all the constants are well separated, and trajectories of some constants may intersect.